 C.A.
 GOLDBERG, PLLC and FURY DUARTE file lawsuit against Amazon for selling suicide powder

-We filed a lawsuit against Amazon on behalf of our client Ruth Scott for dangerous and deceptive business practices that enabled them to profit off deadly suicide powder.
+Lawsuit filed against Amazon on behalf of our client Ruth Scott for dangerous and deceptive business practices involving deadly chemical.

--Suit claims Amazon knew that it was profiting off vulnerable people dying by suicide, deceptively and dangerously marketing a suicide chemical.
+• Suit claims Amazon knew that it was profiting off vulnerable people dying, deceptively and dangerously marketing a suicide chemical.

--Suit claims Amazon assists in causing individuals to die by suicide through the way it markets a dangerous chemical used for suicide including cropping out images of the bottle to hide warnings, having incomplete warnings on the bottle and the Amazon website, deleting customer reviews aimed at warning other customers the product is deadly, and retaliating against consumers who left reviews about its product’s use for suicide.
+• Suit claims Amazon assists in causing individuals to die by suicide, cropping warnings from images, having incomplete warnings on the bottle and website, deleting customer reviews aimed at warning others, and retaliating against consumers who left reviews about the product’s deadly use.

--Suit claims Amazon purchased and sold the deadly substance even after some countries regulated or banned online sales of it and after it had heard from families whose loved ones purchased the product off Amazon and used it to die by suicide.
+• Suit claims Amazon purchased and sold the deadly substance even after some countries regulated or banned online sales of it and after it had heard from families whose loved ones purchased the product from Amazon and died.

 This week C.A.
 Goldberg, PLLC and Fury Duarte filed a lawsuit on behalf of Ruth Scott, whose beloved son Mikael died after ingesting sodium nitrite he purchased on Amazon.